Rugby union numbering schemes: History of the use of numbers on shirts

-The first use of numbered shirts was the match between New Zealand and Queensland at Brisbane, Queensland in 1897 to allow the spectators to identify the players.
-In that match, New Zealand wore the numbers 1 to 15, starting at fullback, while the hosts wore the numbers 16 to 30.
+During the first British Lions tour of Australasia in 1888 in a game on 20 September against Canterbury Rugby Union in Christchurch, each member of the visiting fifteen was made wear a differently coloured arm-band ribbon, necessitating the spectators to buy a game-day programme to identify each Lion.

+The earliest recorded use of numbered jerseys for rugby union teams was on 8 September 1894 in a match at Lancaster Park at Christchurch in New Zealand between provincial sides Taranaki and Canterbury.
+A reference card was issued to spectators to identify by name each player.
+The custom was adopted for use in Australian rugby union in 1897 when the visiting New Zealand (now All Blacks) team played in Sydney against NSW (now Waratahs) and against Queensland (now Reds) in Brisbane.
+In Sydney both teams had numbers 1 to 15, whereas in Brisbane the players were individually numbered from 1 to 30.
+The 1899 British Lions tourists and Australia (now Wallabies) wore jerseys with numbers on their backs in their international contests in Sydney and Brisbane.

-The practice was adopted for various major internationals, but no definitive system was adopted.
+The practice of numbering jerseys was adopted for various major internationals, but no definitive system was adopted.
 The matter was brought before the International Rugby Board by the English and Welsh Rugby Unions in 1921, but it was decided that the identification of players by marking their shirts was a matter to be determined by the team themselves.
 Most teams used numbers, but in the 1930s, the Welsh used letters.
 In the early days, a "back row" was truly a back row, with all three players packing down with their shoulders driving the second row (rather than with the flankers driving the props directly as is usual today).
 Therefore, in many numbering systems these three players were numbered to reflect that (rather than with the two flankers having consecutive numbers as it is today).